-Students will register for four (4) or eight (8) hours of academic credit.
+Students will register four two courses and receive eight (8) hours of undergraduate academic credit through Samford University.

 Field Methods in Archaeology (RELG 393)

 Field Methods in Archaeology is an upper-level religion course that helps you complete 40 hours at 300 level or above, required of all Samford undergraduate students.
 Coursework includes training in the field, readings, lectures, and weekend trips to other archaeological sites.
 Students keep a daily journal, are evaluated by their Area Supervisors, and take a final, written field exam.

 Archaeology of Early Judaism and Christianity (RELG 394)